-Examiners should proactively question the candidate according to the standards below.
-These are the standards outlined on the examiners report form.
+Examiners should proactively question the candidate according to the standards (found on the examiner's form) below.
 Remember this is specialist level.

 Candidates are expected to be able to answer questions on the following:

-- correct procedures for handling specimens, pre- and post-analysis - application of health and safety requirements - principles of laboratory investigations - . practical aspects of particular tests - significance of abnormal results, possible causes and further testing indicated - correct operation and maintenance of equipment - principles of quality control and quality assurance
+- correct procedures for handling specimens, pre- and post-analysis - application of health and safety requirements - principles of laboratory investigations - practical aspects of particular tests - significance of abnormal results, possible causes and further testing indicated - correct operation and maintenance of equipment - principles of quality control and quality assurance